 What Happens If A Hermit Crab Pinches You?

-A pinch from a hermit crab can be quite unexpected, especially if it’s out of character for a hermit crab to pinch you.
-When they decide to pinch, they’ll latch on to whatever part of your hand they can.
+A pinch from a hermit crab can be quite unexpected, especially if it’s out of character.
+They’ll latch on to whatever part of your hand they can when they decide to pinch.

-Some may release their grip right away, while others hang on before finally letting go.
+Some may release their grip immediately, while others hang on before letting go.

 You may experience bleeding from the pinched area, but the affected area will be sore and bruised.
-The damage is usually worse the bigger the pinchers are, although this isn’t always the case.
+The damage is usually worse the bigger the pinchers are, although this doesn’t always apply.

 What To Do If A Hermit Crab Pinches You

-As a hermit crab owner, getting pinched at some point is bound to happen.
+As a hermit crab owner, getting pinched at some point is inevitable.

 All you can do is be prepared for the chance it could happen.
-There are also precautions you can take to avoid getting pinched or at least minimize the damage if you do:
+There are also precautions you can take to avoid getting pinched or at least minimize the damage:

 You knew that a pinch could happen and would likely hurt.

-Staying calm is the best way to get the hermit crab to release its grip and prevent further damage to your skin.
+Staying calm is the best way to get the hermit crab to release its grip and prevent further damage to the skin.
 Reacting aggressively could cause injury to a hermit crab.

 Don’t Pull The Hermit Crab Off